 In recent years, Malta played a staring role in the first season of the epic Game of Thrones TV saga.
 Locations featured in the show include the pretty, cobbled streets of the island’s capital, Valletta, which doubled as King’s Landing and the Red Keep.

 Elsewhere, Game of Thrones fans can also spot the famous ‘Azure Window’ of the neighbouring island of Gozo, in the wedding scene between Daenerys and Khal Drogo.
 The Azure Window has now fallen, but the spot is a fantastic scuba diving site.

 Another spectacular attraction is the Blue Lagoon, located on Comino island, where crystal clear turquoise waters and warm white sands greet thousands of tourists each year.
 Be aware if you do seek out this paradise, it’s best to arrive early for the top scenic sunbathing spots!

 With its idyllic location in the middle of the Mediterranean, it’s no surprise that Malta has an illustrious past.
-The results of which have left the islands with stunning fortified cities and even a UNESCO Heritage site.
+The results of which have left the islands with stunning fortified cities and three UNESCO Heritage sites.

 Vittoriosa, Senglea and Cospicua, known as ‘The Three Cities’, have provided safe homes for local people since Phoenican times and are today, largely untouched, making for enthralling strolls through the past.